 Interactive online program

-The SHARE Title IX, Faculty, Staff and Postdocs Education & Prevention Team has worked with Get Inclusive, Inc. to customize this program specifically for Stanford.
+The SHARE Title IX, Faculty, Staff and Postdocs Education & Prevention Team has worked with Get Inclusive, a Vector Solutions Company, to customize this program specifically for Stanford.
 State law requires you to spend at least two hours on the course.

 - Use any Internet-connected computer